emmy-codes/Star-Trek-Museum/README.md

 #### Programs

-Github for uploading my code and having a place to create my live site via Github Pages.
+[Github](https://github.com/) for uploading my code and having a place to create my live site via Github Pages.

-Balsamiq for my wireframe designs.
+[Balsamiq](https://balsamiq.com/) for my wireframe designs.

-Google Fonts for finding a replacement font that everyone would have access to.
+[Google Fonts](https://fonts.google.com/) for finding a replacement font that everyone would have access to.

+[Convertico.co](https://convertio.co/) for converting images to webp.

 (( Make sure to include things like git, GitHub, the program used to make your wireframes, any programs used to compress your images, did you use a CSS framework like Bootstrap?
 If so add it here (add the version used))